 Sometimes I can’t even remember why I bought something!

 But not all of my craft supply purchases have led to regret.
-There are essential craft tools I’ve used so many times over the years that they’ve just become a part of my home, my existence, and I would never even think to get rid of them.
+There are the essential craft tools I’ve used so many times over the years that they’ve just become a part of my home, my existence, and I would never even think to get rid of them.
 Other things maybe don’t get used as often, but they’re exactly what I need when I need them.
 They’re indispensable.

 These craft and sewing tools are keepers.
 You’ll *never regret having them, and you should try to get the best quality you can reasonably afford.